ProvableHQ/welcome/documentation/aleo/07_tooling.md

 ### Install

 1. Install [Leo for VSCode](https://marketplace.visualstudio.com/items?itemName=aleohq.leo-extension) from VSCode marketplace.
-2. The correct extension ID is `aleohq.leo-extension`.
+2. The correct extension ID is `aleohq.leo-extension`, and the description should state "the official VSCode extension for Leo".

 ### Usage

 1. Open `VSCode`.
 2. Go to Settings > Extensions or use the left side panel Extensions button to enable the Leo plugin.
+3. This will also allow you to see syntax highlighting for Aleo instructions.

 ## IntelliJ